Leridon/jplag/README.md

                  stored (default: result)
  -bc <dir>       Name of the directory which contains the basecode (common framework) -c [files]      Compare a list of files.
+ -wlist <file>   Only compare pairs listed in the file (whitelist).
+ -blist <file>   Only compare pairs NOT listed in the file (blacklist).
+                 Submissions are listed by their name in a black- or whitelist file.
+                 Paired submissions are placed in a line separated by a semicolon.
  -l <language>   (Language) Supported Languages:
                  java19 (default), java 17, java15, java15dm, java12, java11, python3, c/c++, c#-1.2, char, text, scheme
 ```